A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles: Results

-The performance of the DRL controller is then compared against the causal baseline and ADP controllers and the non-causal wait-and-see deterministic optimal solution among the 100 testing trips shown in Fig. \ref{fig:map_of_columbus}.
-Fig. \ref{fig:MP_TT_Box_Plots} and Tab. \ref{tab: statistical_comparison} show the statistical comparison among the four strategies.
-Here, the black line in each box represents the median of the data, and the lower and upper boundaries represent the $25^{\text{th}}$ and $75^{\text{th}}$ percentiles, respectively.
-The extremes of the lines extending outside the box represent the minimum and maximum limit of the data and the “+” symbol represent the outliers.
-With the comparable travel time, the DRL controller consumes $17.5\%$ less fuel over all trips.
-Compared to the ADP controller, the DRL consumes $3.7\%$ less fuels, while being $\sim 1 m/s$ slower.
-Meanwhile, considering the ADP controller requires solving the full-route optimization via DDP before departure and a trajectory optimization at every timestep in real-time, the DRL strategy, which requires only the forward evaluation of the policy network, is more computationally tractable.
 The wait-and-see solution provides a dominant performance over the causal controllers.
-The additional benefits of the wait-and-see solution stem from the fact that the wait-and-see solution has the information of all the traffic lights over the entire trip, whereas the causal controllers only use the SPaT of the upcoming traffic light within 500m.
+The additional benefits of the wait-and-see solution stem from the fact that the wait-and-see solution has the information of all the traffic lights over the entire trip, whereas the causal controllers only use the SPaT of the upcoming traffic light within 200m.
 Such advantage is also reflected in Fig. \ref{fig:Vel_SOC_mean_Plots}.
-Here, the average speed and the MPG of each trip are plotted against the traffic light density, i.e. the number of traffic lights divided by the total distance in kilometer.
+Here, the average speed and the MPG of each trip are plotted against the traffic light density, i.e. the number of traffic lights divided by the total distance in kilometers.
 Intuitively, the average speed of the three controllers decreases as the traffic light density increases.
 Compared to the causal controllers, the fuel economy of the wait-and-see solution is not affected by the increase in traffic light density.
 This is because the additional SPaT information from the subsequent traffic lights allows the wait-and-see solution to plan through the intersections more efficiently.
 In the meantime, as suggested by the regression curves, the DRL controller is less sensitive to the increase in traffic light density than the baseline and ADP controllers.